We All Live to Eat

 “OK, I’M IN THE SOUTH.
 I WANT SOME REAL GOOD SOUL FOOD”

 You said, “Soul food.”
-Well, we’ve heard that Dookey Chase’s Restaurant serves Southern Creole that we’re sure you’ll love as you take note of the white linen tablecloths and art bedecked walls.
+Well, we’ve heard that Dooky Chase’s Restaurant serves Southern Creole that we’re sure you’ll love as you take note of the white linen tablecloths and art bedecked walls.
 From Tuesday to Friday the restaurant offers a delicious lunch buffet.
 The “regular” menu on Friday nights offers favorites such as Chicken Creole and Stuffed Shrimp.
 You’ll find this gem at 2301 Orleans Avenue.

 “I WANT THE SANDWICH THAT STARTS WITH THE LETTER ‘M’”